MattHondrakis/DataAnalysis/NYC House Prices/NYCHousePrices.md

 # Introduction

-This project was inspired by a course taken by a friend of mine for his masters.
+This project was inspired by a friend of mine, which was taking a course for his masters.
 I believe the data came from Kaggle but I am not certain.
 The task was to fit a model to predict NYC Housing prices but I wanted to take this opportunity and fit different models and compare the results.

 *Note: The code shows the chronological steps taken during the analysis (it is not tailored to summarize insights)*